jw1762/Data-Structures/README.md

-# MyTemp
+# Data Structures
-This is my competing edit.
+This is a collection of my implemented Data Structures such as linked lists, queues, etc.